rhocela/wisdom-walk/docs/intro.md

 - **Apocalyptic:** Revelations about the end times and God's ultimate victory.
 Read them for their symbolic language and hope-filled message.
 - **Wisdom:** Teachings on how to live a godly life.
 Read them for practical guidance and moral insight.

+👉🏻 Read more about the [literary genres in the Bible](https://en.wikipedia.org/wiki/Biblical_genre).

 ## Conclusion: The Whole Bible Story